lee-janice/-lee-janice.github.io-/content/posts/notes/writing/the-universe-entire.md

 to plaster together the splitting walls, smearing the paste over the fractaling gaps—but how insurmountably wide they were—and the more fiercely she scraped and prayed and clawed to piece them back together, the faster the earthy substance disintegrated under her fingertips.
-The worst became undeniably, horrifically true.
-This ruin was her own doing.
+The worst became undeniably, horrifically true: this ruin was her own doing.

 There was no shield from the world now.
 As far as one’s eye could discern, all structure and form and shelter had crumbled away.
 A bare existence lay strewn on its remains.
 She numbed herself to